Namma Annachi: Soundtrack

-The soundtrack was composed by Deva, with lyrics written by Vaali and Kalidasan.
+The soundtrack was composed by Deva.

-Reception
+Release and reception

+Namma Annachi was released on 21 May 1994.
 K. Vijiyan of New Straits Times criticised the director Dhalapathi: "his inexperience shows with his matter-of-fact handling of even the most important events and dialogues with poor use of the cameras" and stated, "to do all three roles is just to generate more publicity for Sarath and the movie".
 The critic advised the film for only ardent Sarathkumar fans.
 Malini Mannath of The Indian Express criticised Sarathkumar's performance in the film due to "his difficulty in emoting" and criticised the director for putting "unnecessary strain on him".
-R. P. R. of Kalki also gave a negative review calling it a concern for filmmakers to take revenge on fans.
+R. P. R. of Kalki also gave a negative review, calling it a concern for filmmakers to take revenge on fans.